 The Inner North West Primary Care Partnership (INW PCP) brings together 46 partner organisations operating in the Inner North West region of metropolitan Melbourne.
 We aim to improve community health and wellbeing by building a stronger, more integrated service system through a collective impact approach supported by four pillars for action: leadership, partnership, system strengthening, and advocacy and influence.

 Our vision is founded on a social model of health.
 We seek to strengthen relationships with primary care, acute and community sectors; where our primary prevention and access and equity focus intersects with their delivery of early intervention and other services to our shared communities.

 Our work supports alignment with key policy directions of the Department of Health including its Strategic Plan 2019-20, the Victorian Public Health and Wellbeing Plan 2019-23 and outcomes framework, and Health 2040; with Statewide PCP directions and local government municipal public health and wellbeing planning, and other policy and planning directions such as those emerging from the Royal Commission into Family Violence.

 Strong partnerships supporting prevention, access and equity through collective action

 We will achieve our vision and purpose through:

 We developed this key messages document to highlight who we are and what we do.

 Here is a summary of what we achieved as a partnership over the past four years:

-INW PCP is one of 28 Primary Care Partnerships across Victoria that is funded by the Victorian Department of Health and Human Services as part of its Primary Care Partnership strategy.
+INW PCP is one of 28 Primary Care Partnerships across Victoria that is funded by the Victorian Department of Health as part of its Primary Care Partnership strategy.
 Since they were introduced by the Victorian Government in 2000, PCPs have become a vital component of the Victorian healthcare system.